-The most unforgettable day as you hike through the cloud forest with stops along the way to explore Incan sites.
-Alluring landscape is spotted with a variety of wild orchids and birds, reminders of why we seek and enjoy rigorous outdoor activities.
+Begin the most unforgettable day as you hike through the cloud forest with stops along the way to explore Incan sites.
+Alluring landscape is dotted with a variety of wild orchids and birds, reminders of why we seek and enjoy rigorous outdoor activities.
 Ascend to 13,123 ft/4000 m, then down to 12000 ft/3657 m.
 Pass through a hilly area to reach the 3rd highest pass where you camp.
 Max altitude - 4000 m/13,123 ft Distance - 11 km (6.8 miles)

 Day 4: Phuyupatamarca - Winaywayna - Machu Picchu (BX)

 After a good rest we wake up early and hike down about 3-4 hours to Winayhuayna and from here towards the Sungate, where if it’s clear, you will get your first magnificent glance of Machu Picchu ruins in the distance.
 Continue hiking down to the guard shack on the upper terrace to enjoy the classic view of Machupicchu.
 Then hike to the exit where we board the shuttle bus to Aguas Calientes, check into our hotel and enjoy dinner in the restaurant of your choice. (dinner not included) Max altitude 3680 m/ 12,033 ft Distance - 11 km (6.8 milies)

 Day 5: Machu Picchu - Cusco (B)